ORA Concept

 The methodology used to calculate and display the current real-time assurance level involves the following logical steps:

-(using the controlled deviation process in the OR&A™ Solution) as these have no effect on the current status;
+1. Discount all ORA Subjects, Activities or Tasks which are currently deviated from the ORA™ process, (using the controlled deviation process in the ORA™ Solution) as these have no effect on the current Assurance or 'Ready to Operate' status;

-2. Discount all OR&A Subjects, Activities or Tasks which are recorded as Completed in the OR&A™
+2. Discount all ORA Subjects, Activities or Tasks which are recorded as Completed in the ORA™ Solution as these also have no direct effect on the Assurance or 'Ready to Operate' status;

-3. Discount all OR&A Subjects, Activities or Tasks that are recorded as 'Too Early' to begin working on, as
+3. Discount all ORA Subjects, Activities or Tasks that are recorded as 'Too Early' to begin working on, as these also have no direct effect on the Assurance or 'Ready to Operate' status.;

 This process occurs continuously, with all input to the system updated instantly, meaning all users can see the current status irrespective of their physical location (i.e. anywhere they can access the internet).